filipporomani/whatsapp-python/README.md

 7. Parsing messages and media received

 ## Switching from `Neurotech-HQ/heyoo`
+Any version newer than 1.1.2 is incompatible with the original `heyoo` library!
+Be careful updating!
+Read the docs first!

+You can ignore this warning if it's your first time using the library.

 Switching from heyoo to whatsapp-python doesn't require any change for versions up to 1.1.2: just uninstall the old, install the new and change the import name from `heyoo` to `whatsapp`.
 For version which are GREATER THEN 1.1.2, messages have became objects, so you need to change your code to use the new methods.